rakeshagf/authn_risk_assessment/capstone_final/README.md

 ## Data Acquisition:
 - The dataset contains anonymized customer login event logs from a Customer Identity and Access Management (IAM) system.
 We have already completed Exploratory Data Analysis (EDA) in first part of exercise.
-- The CSV used in this analysis is data/login_events_final.csv (anonymized and pre-processed); this file was generated in part 1 as a result of EDA and feature engineering.
+- The CSV used in this analysis is stored in data folder and named login_events_final.csv; this file was generated in part 1 as a result of EDA and feature engineering.

 ## Problem Statement: